 Undead Souls (novel) - A post-apocalyptic zombie novel that investigates whether it's possible to rebuild society after a total collapse, and how to avoid all the major mistakes of previous civilizations.

-Waiting For Snow (novel) - A tragic story about the friendship between a lonely little girl and a man who's lost everything in his life.
+Waiting For Snow (novel) - A heartbreaking yet hopeful story about the friendship between a lonely little girl and a man who's lost everything in his life.

 Enchanted (graphic novel series) - A dark fantasy series I created, wrote, and illustrated for almost 4 years (1994-1998), published by Sirius Entertainment.